Dror Feiler: Early life and career

-Feiler is now the chairman of the Swedish organization Jews for Israeli–Palestinian Peace (JIPF) and the European organization European Jews for a Just Peace (EJJP).
-He is also a member of the editorial board of the New Colombia News Agency (ANNCOL).

 He runs the artspace TEGEN 2 in Stockholm together with Gunilla Sköld Feiler.

-He is active as a composer of modern music, which includes composition music for symphonic orchestras, opera, chamber music and electro-acoustic music.
+He is active as a composer of modern music, including pieces for symphonic orchestras, opera, chamber music and electro-acoustic music.
 In April 2008, the Bavarian Radio Symphony Orchestra dropped the world premiere of his composition Halat Hisar (State of Siege), after musicians complained that the music, which includes machine gun sounds, was so loud that it gave them ear problems and headaches.

 On 31 May 2010 Feiler was aboard one of the ships involved in the Gaza flotilla raid and sustained some minor injuries to the face during the raid.
 For his participation in the raid, Feiler was banned from entering Israel for 10 years.
 In July 2010, he flew to Israel together with Swedish MP Mehmet Kaplan, who had also received a 10-year entry ban over his participation, planning to lodge a complaint with the Israel Police over the flotilla raid.
 They were refused entry at Ben Gurion Airport and deported.
-In 2011, Feiler was involved in the Freedom Flotilla II, and was among the 15 activists arrested by Israeli authorities aboard the boat Dignité.
+In 2011, Feiler was involved in the Freedom Flotilla II, and was among 15 activists arrested by Israeli authorities aboard the boat Dignité.
 He was subsequently deported from Israel.

 In the 2010 Swedish general election, Feiler was a candidate for the Left Party (Vänsterpartiet) in Stockholm.
 He obtained 1,784 personal preference votes in Stockholm Municipality (4.51% of the Left Party votes, the second most voted candidate on the list after party chairman Lars Ohly) and 629 personal preference votes in Stockholm County (1.99% of the Left Party votes).

-Feiler took part in Freedom Flotilla III, aboard the Swedish vessel Marianne.
-The ship was intercepted by the Israeli Navy on 29 June and Feiler was arrested.